Retrieve the imp’s preferred wireless router or access point BSSID, and WiFi channel

 Table — the imp’s WiFi hints

-Only one pair of hints is stored at any one time — or there will be no hints if the imp has not yet connected to a wireless network.
+Only one pair of hints is stored at any one time — or there will be no hints if the imp has not yet connected to a WiFi network (or does not support WiFi).
 Hints are preserved across device starts and impOS™ updates, but not BlinkUps.

 The imp’s currently stored hints can be retrieved at any time using imp.net.getwifihints().
 The hints are returned as a table with the keys bssid (the router or access point’s BSSID as a string of 12 hexadecimal characters) and channel (the network’s WiFi channel as an integer).
 If there are no stored hints, imp.net.getwifihints() returns a table containing these keys, but value of bssid will be an empty string (